 The Board expects that each of the nominees for class III directors will be able and willing to serve as directors.
-If elected, the Class III directors will serve for a term ending at the 2004 Annual Meeting.
+If elected, the class III directors will serve for a term ending at the 2004 Annual Meeting; however, Mr. Hack has indicated that, if elected, he will not serve for the full term.
 If any nominee is not available, the shares represented by the proxies may be voted for another person nominated by the current Board to fill the vacancy, or the size of the Board may be reduced.
 Information about the nominees, the continuing directors and the Board is contained in the next section of this proxy statement.